Keep it Hot

 Please note, however, that you often have to share the link to share the video first so that it can be used by other people.

-• Number of entries:
+- Number of entries:

-If the submission is delayed, this must be reported in advance.
+If a submission is delayed, this must be reported in advance.
 It costs nothing to ask, so please let us know if there are any technical problems or other delays and we will certainly find a solution.

 Other rules